 The USG enters into contracts to purchase all manner of products and services, from complex weapons systems like fighter jets and submarines to standard consumer products like printers, staplers and medical supplies.
-The USG typically publicizes contracting opportunities on its government-wide point of entry ("GPE"), available at beta.sam.gov.
+The USG typically publicizes contracting opportunities on its government-wide point of entry ("GPE").
 These opportunities may be awarded pursuant to various competitive methods such as sealed bidding or negotiations.

 However, in emergency situations, the USG may also issue a contract without any competition.